How to Make Gorgeous Chocolate Shavings

 A smooth edged knife

-Put on an apron (very important!).
+Put on a thick fabric apron (very important!).

 Place the bar of chocolate on your work surface, perpendicular to your tummy.
 Make sure the smooth side is facing up.